LwbXc/DPBL/README.md

       |—— classifier.py
   |—— scripts
 ```
-Specifically, the details of each sub-directory or file are as followings:
+Specifically, the details of each sub-directory or file are as follows:
 + `./config.json` defines the hyperparameters about the number of embedding table entries, the minimum length and the maximum length of user behavior sequences
 + `./main.py`: the main function to pre-train Uberl and to infer on test datasets
 + `./data` is the directory to put datasets